+There are many different types of rice.
+Boiled Rice, Purple Rice, Wile Rice dishes.
 Rice isn't really one of those foods that we naturally associate with protein.
-Many vegan-friendly protein powders list brown rice as their main ingredient.
+However, many vegan-friendly protein powders list brown rice as their main ingredient.

 In short, yes!
 Brown rice does contain protein.
 In fact, all grains contain protein, and most plant-based foods also contain a small amount.
-One cup of brown rice provides about 5 grams of protein, which is about 10 percent of the daily recommended value for a healthy adult.
+Two cups of cooked brown rice provide about 5 grams of protein, which is about 10 percent of the daily recommended value for a healthy adult.

 Brown rice is essentially the whole grain – including the hull, bran, and germ.
 White rice, however, contains only the carbohydrate-rich endosperm.
 Brown rice is also a good source of a variety of vitamins and minerals compared to white rice, including B vitamins, phosphorus, zinc, selenium, magnesium, and manganese.

 Although you can certainly gain these nutrients from other parts of your diet (hello, fruits and vegetables!) – when it comes to choosing the color of your rice, why not get all the nutritional bang for your buck that you can?